JakobGM/astrality/docs/modules.rst

                 from_section: gruvbox_dark
                 to_section: colors

-This is functionally equivalent to writing:
+This is functionally equivalent to writing the following global context file:

 .. code-block:: yaml

-    # Source file: $ASTRALITY_CONFIG_HOME/astrality.yml
+    # Source file: $ASTRALITY_CONFIG_HOME/context.yml

     colors:
         background: 282828
         foreground: ebdbb2

 .. hint::
     You may wonder why you would want to use this kind of redirection when definining context variables.
 The advantages are:

-        * You can now use ``{{ colors.foreground }}`` in all your templates instead of ``{{ gruvbox_dark.foreground }}``.
-Since your templates do not know exactly *which* color scheme you are using, you can easily change it in the future by editing only one line in ``astrality.yml``.
+        * You can now use ``{{ colors.foreground }}`` in all your templates
+          instead of ``{{ gruvbox_dark.foreground }}``.
+Since your templates do
+          not know exactly *which* color scheme you are using, you can easily change it in the future by editing only one line in ``modules.yml``.

         * You can use ``import_context`` in a ``on_event`` action block in order to change your colorscheme based on the time of day.
 Perhaps you want to use "gruvbox light" during daylight, but change to "gruvbox dark" after dusk?

 The available attributes for ``import_context`` are: